CSheppardCodes/Scholastic-Study-of-Data-Science/TensorFLowTutorials/README.md

 ## Next Steps

 Explore advanced techniques for improved accuracy, aiming for a target of 95%.
 For more details, refer to the [MLCC Text Classification Guide](#) and other TFHub text-related tutorials.

+# Known errors: Colab link for image classification.
+File upload of .ipyng for +FLowers